solgenomics/breedbase_dockerfile/README.md

 ```

-# Updating the database from the docker
+# Updating the database schema from the docker

-Code updates sometimes require the database structure to be updated.
-This is done based on so-called db patches.
+Code updates sometimes require the database schema to be updated.
+This is done using so-called db patches.
 The db patches are in numbered directories in the the ```db/``` directory of the ```sgn``` repository.

 The db patches can be run individually by changing into the specific directory, and then running the script using ```mx-run```, using the parameters as described in the ```perldoc``` for the scripts.

-The database can be updated to the current level in one step by running the ```run_all_patches.pl``` script in the ```db/``` directory, which calls all the db patches individually.
+The database can be updated to the current level in one step (recommended method) by running the ```run_all_patches.pl``` script in the ```db/``` directory, which calls all the db patches individually.
 If you are using the standard docker-compose setup, the command line is (options in square brackets are optional):
 ```
     cd cxgn/sgn/db
     perl run_all_patches.pl -u postgres -p postgres -h breedbase_db -d